Getting A Mortgage While You Have Student Loans

 Before you decide to pay off your student loans or apply for a mortgage, calculate your DTI.

-First, add up all your recurring monthly debt payments.
+First, add up all your recurring monthly payments.
 Remember, you should only include your minimum monthly payment amounts.
-For example, if you have $20,000 in student loan debt and your minimum student loan payments are $100, only include that $100 in your DTI calculation.
+For example, if you have $20,000 in student loan debt and your minimum monthly payment is $100, only include $100 in your DTI ratio calculation.

 After you’ve totaled your debt payments, divide the number by your gross monthly income.
-If someone else is applying for a mortgage loan with you, you’ll need to add their monthly debt and gross monthly income to the calculation.
+If someone else is applying for a mortgage loan with you, you’ll need to add their monthly debt and gross monthly income to the calculation, too.

 After dividing total monthly debt payments by gross monthly income, multiply the number you get by 100 to express your DTI as a percentage.
-If your DTI is more than 50%, you could consider a government-backed loan.
-Another option is to work on paying down your student loans before trying to buy a home.
+If your DTI is more than 50%, you could consider a government-backed loan – such as an FHA loan – or work on paying down your student loans before trying to buy a home.

 Evaluate Your Savings

-Next, it’s important to consider the funds you have on hand.
-If your DTI is good but you don’t have an emergency fund, you may want to pause your home-buying journey for a bit to build up your savings.
+Next, look at other areas of your finances before considering homeownership.
+If your DTI is good, but you don’t have an emergency fund, you may want to pause your home buying journey to build up your savings.

-Keep in mind that conventional and FHA mortgages require a down payment to purchase a home.
-You’ll likely need to come up with several thousand dollars at minimum to close on a home purchase if you’re using one of these loans.
-You may need to save money to make this lump-sum payment.
-The down payment is a critical consideration for your overall home-buying budget.
+And bear in mind that most mortgages require a down payment to purchase a home.
+You’ll need to save money to make this lump-sum payment.
+The down payment is a critical part of your overall home buying budget.

-If your student loans have a high interest rate, your loans will cost more over time.
-Paying down more on your higher-interest loans before you invest in a home can help you save money on interest in the long run.
+If your student loans have high interest rates, your loans will cost more over time.
+Paying down more of your higher-interest loans before you invest in a home can help you save money on interest in the long run.

-Review the conditions of your student loan repayment plan and compare your monthly payments to your accruing interest.
+Revisit the terms of your student loan repayment plan and compare your monthly payments to your accruing interest.
 If your payments are low but don’t cover the interest you accrue every month, you’re sliding deeper into debt.
-In a situation like this, you could potentially pay more than your minimum and focus on paying off your student loans before taking on mortgage debt.
+In a situation like this, one approach may be to pay more than your minimum and focus on paying off your student loans before taking on mortgage debt.

-Bear in mind that you can even have loans in deferment or forbearance calculated into your debt.
-Your lender will still look at these loans as if a payment is required.
-If you’re on an income-based repayment plan, ask your lender how this would impact your DTI.
+Also, keep in mind that even loans in deferment or forbearance can be calculated into your debt.
+Your lender will still look at these loans as if there is a required payment.
+If you’re on an income-based repayment plan, you should discuss it with your lender to determine how this would impact your DTI.

 The Bottom Line: Buying A Home With Student Loans Is Possible

 You don’t need to be debt-free to buy a home, but you may have trouble getting a loan if you have too much debt.
-In other words, be sure your financial situation is stable before you invest in a home.
-Review your student loan repayment plan, save up for a down payment (plus an emergency fund) and research which type of mortgage will best suit your needs.
+In other words, make sure your financial situation is stable before investing in a home.
+Review your student loan repayment plan, save up for a down payment (plus an emergency fund) and research which type of mortgage best suits your needs.

-If you’re ready to begin your home-buying journey, get a jump-start on the initial approval process and start a mortgage application today.
+If you’re ready to begin your home buying journey, get ahead on the initial approval process and start an application for a mortgage today.

 Related Resources